 Lets talk sleep!
 Pups here are self directed sleepers.
 They set their own rhythm of play/eat/sleep.
 They leave the pile to potty and return to continue sleeping.
 Pups need about 20+ hours to function properly.
 Most behavior concerns evaporate when proper sleep is restored.
 This sleep therapy takes some time and some practice, but it works and is an invaluable achievement for pups when they go home.

 Last vet and health care.
 Besides the pre work that happens with Mom and Dad before breeding, we have a whole system in place once the babies are here.
 Deworming starts at 3 weeks and continues at 5,7 and I send a dose home for 9 weeks.
-Vaccine protocols set out by my vets are followed, starting at 8 weeks (earlier vaccines are not effective with Momma antibodies running through their systems).
+Vaccine protocols are set out by my vets.
+Starting at 8 weeks (earlier vaccines are not effective with Momma antibodies running through their systems).
 The pups are micro-chipped as well as a vet health form filled out.
 The pups are weighed daily for 2 weeks (with the goal of weight doubling by then), and continuing weekly until they are 8 weeks.
 Weighing frequently is the best/earliest way to detect something going wrong.
 While I may not be able to recognize a 10 gram weight loss, the scale sure can!

 Each pup is observed and assessed for best matches.
 Some are sent to service dog training, some are more suited for farm life, others are snuggle bugs who make the most amazing companions.